 - Click to view more ABCJLM Easter and Jesus Loves Me ideas...

 There are several ways to teach your child to tie her shoes.
-Here are a few ideas from the web: Idea #1, Idea #2.
+Here is an idea from the web: Idea #1.
 No matter which method you choose, stick with it.
 Make sure that you and the child are side by side and not opposite each other.
 Adult shoe strings are easier to tie than a child's because they are longer.
 Break down the process.
 This week focus on the first two steps.
 Start by crossing the string to make an "x."
 Then work on tucking the string under and pull.